 His widow Georgiana continued to live with her step-children Anna and Herbert.
 Herbert was Curate of Chigwell (1891), and then Vicar of Kingsbridge in Devon (at least 1901 onwards).
 She died at Kingsbridge in February 1921 aged 92 years old.
 She left an estate valued at £38,625 16s and 9d (£1.3m at 2019 values).

 Rev. Edward Bickersteth Birks (13 January 1849 – 23 January 1926)

-He married Laura Wiltshire on 10 May 1893 at Christs Church in Westminster.
+On 10 May 1893 he married Laura Wiltshire at Christs Church in Westminster.
 They were married by the Bishop of Exeter.
 They had one son: Rev. Christopher Thomas Edward (1895-1961).
-After retiring from Kelsall he returned to live in Yorkshire lived and died at his home of 22 Nether Edge, Sheffield aged 77 years old.
+After retiring from Kelsall Edward returned to live in Yorkshire and died at his home of 22 Nether Edge, Sheffield aged 77 years.

 Laura Mary Birks (née Wiltshire) (13 September 1868 – 24 April 1950)

-After being widowed she returned to live in Cambridge, and lived at 5 Granchester Road (at least 1935 onwards).
-She died at home aged 81 years old.
+After being widowed she returned to live in Cambridge, and lived at 5 Grantchester Road (at least 1935 onwards).
+She died at home aged 81.

 A Cambridge Alumni Database